Home » Boxing » The Tragedy of Nigel Benn vs Gerald McClellan

-Gerald McClellan vs Nigel Benn: Off The Ropes To Defeat
+Gerald McClellan vs Nigel Benn

-On 25th February 1995, one of the biggest tragedies in boxing took place.
 The Dark Destroyer Nigel Benn was a formidable fighter with many notable wins in his resume with recent victories over Henry Wharton and Juan Carlos Ferreyra.
 Gerald McClellan was more of an up-and-coming fighter and was being billed as a ‘Mini Mike Tyson.’
-His previous 3 fights all won by a devastating knockout.
-McClellan was heading into the fight with Benn as the bookies favourite.
+His previous 3 fights were all won by a devastating knockout.
+McClellan was heading into the fight with Benn as the bookies’ favourite.

 Many however believed the best of Nigel Benn’s career had been and gone with his infamous battles with Chris Eubank taking their toll on the fighter.